ANZER03/DataTalk-ai/README.md

     *   **Natural Language Queries:** Type your questions or commands in natural language (e.g., "Show me the top 10 customers by sales," "Clean the 'price' column by removing null values," "Create a bar chart of product categories").
     *   **Code Generation:** The AI will generate and execute the appropriate SQL or Python (Pandas/Plotly) code based on your input.
     *   **View Results:** The results (tables, modified DataFrames, or charts) will be displayed in the main area.

+    **Special Commands:**
+    *   `+ [natural language query]`: Use this prefix for data manipulation (SQL queries for databases, or DataFrame manipulation for loaded files).
+    *   `- [natural language plot request]`: Use this prefix to generate Plotly visualizations from your current DataFrame.
+    *   `* [natural language code request]`: Use this prefix to generate and execute general Python code.
+    *   `/editor`: Opens a code editor to manually modify and execute generated SQL or Python code.
+    *   `/NB [notebook_name]`: Exports the current chat history's generated code into a Jupyter Notebook (.ipynb) file.
+    *   `/dash`: Initiates the dashboard creation process, allowing you to select plots to include.
+    *   `/replace [table_name]`: Replaces an existing in-memory DuckDB table with the current DataFrame (useful after manipulations).
+    *   `/backup`: Reverts the DataFrame to its state before the last data manipulation.

 3.  **Create Dashboards:**
     *   You can request the AI to create a dashboard by asking something like, "Create a dashboard showing sales trends and customer demographics."